Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-3-release-notes.md

 	-   Base IDE of RT IDE is migrated from Eclipse Mars to Eclipse Oxygen, to help user with improved performance and bug fixes.
 ### Changed Features
 -	Certificate Manager
-	-   ST (Smart Things) certification is simplified by enabling auto certificate generation using Samsung Account sign-in.
+	-   Smart Things (ST) certification is simplified by enabling auto certificate generation using Samsung Account sign-in.

  > **Note**
+ >
- > From futural Tizen Studio version onwards, support for 32 bit host for Windows and Ubuntu will be removed.
+ > From futural Tizen Studio version onwards, support for 32 bits host for Windows and Ubuntu will be removed.

 ### Fixed Bugs
 -	Emulators
-	-   Fixed a bug in Emulator Manager that shows the deleted skin in the list of device definition.
+	-   A bug in the Emulator Manager that shows the deleted skin in the list of device definition has been fixed.
 -	Device Manager
-	-   Fixed a bug in Device Manager, now the remote device manager of Tizen Studio and remote device manager of Device Manager are in sync.
+	-   A bug in Device Manager has been fixed.
+Now, the remote device manager of Tizen Studio and remote device manager of Device Manager are in sync.
 -   Web and Native IDE
-	-   Fixed a bug in common-eplugin, earlier it used to return last connected device even if the device was disconnected.
+	-   A bug in common-eplugin has been fixed.
+Earlier, it used to return last connected device even if the device was disconnected.
 ### Known Issues
 -	Tizen Studio
 	-	In case of Mac, if the UI perspectives are not displayed properly after updating the Tizen Studio, it is recommended to restart the IDE.
 This issue is because of the uncleared cache from previous installation.